- Doctors & Departments

 We involve the family in all aspects of healing.
 For example, we encourage parents to be a part of their child’s dressing changes and we provide a social worker who can help a sibling cope with a brother or sister’s injury.
 A certified child life or therapeutic recreation specialist will guide your child through difficult procedures.

 Each outpatient clinic provides patients access to the entire burn team, including a burn surgeon, surgical resident, occupational therapist, physical therapist, therapeutic recreation/child life specialist, psychologist, social worker and nursing staff, who offer evaluation and management of wounds/scars and functional assessments for rehabilitation.

-Parents are continuously involved in their child’s treatment both in the inpatient and outpatient settings.
-Members of the burn team work with you and your child to teach appropriate burn wound care (pre and post-operatively).
+Parents are continuously involved in your child’s treatment both in the inpatient and outpatient settings.
+Members of the burn team work with you and your child to teach appropriate burn wound care (pre- and post-operatively).